 For many of you, this is the first time that your child is away from home for a significant period of time.
 We understand that this can be an exciting and apprehensive time both for parents and students.
 In this section, we hope to give you an idea of what to expect in the areas that matter most to you.
 If you have any questions that we have not answered here, please contact us.

 Housing and Dining

-Different meal plans are available for both High School Honors and Research Internship in Science & Engineering (RISE) residential students (14- or 19-meals a week).
-Students who like to sleep through breakfast or eat off-campus every once in a while.
-Choose a 19-meal plan if your student likes to eat every meal in the dining hall should choose a 19-meal plan.
-Commuting students can purchase convenience points to purchase food at the George Sherman Union or buy meals so they can eat with their friends in the dining hall.
+Different meal plans are available for both High School Honors and Research in Science & Engineering (RISE) residential students (14- or 19-meals a week).
+Students who like to sleep through breakfast or eat off-campus every once in a while should choose a 14-meal plan.
+Students who like to eat every meal in the dining hall should choose a 19-meal plan.
+Commuting students can purchase convenience points to purchase food at the George Sherman Union or buy meals so they can eat with their friends in the Warren Towers dining hall.

 The room and board for Summer Preview residential students includes 19-meals for the week.
-Lunch for Summer Preview commuter students includes lunch in the dining hall for the week.
+Lunch for Summer Preview commuter students includes lunch in the Fresh Food Company at Warren Towers for the week.
 Please note that Summer Preview residential students must be at least 14 years old by the start of the program.

 Warren Towers has air conditioning in some study areas and the TV lounge but not in the dorm rooms.
 We recommend that students bring a fan with them or buy one when they arrive on campus.

 Safety and Supervision